erphilipson/Pomodoro/README.md

 # Pomodoro
-Following alon with Team Treehouse tutorial for JavaFX.
+Following along with Team Treehouse tutorial for JavaFX.